liufan1989/openresty-graphicsmagick-ffmpeg-fastdfs/README.md

 ## install you own library
 * ./build.sh
-* libvideometa.so : get video duration width and height by using the ffmpeg library
+* libvideometa.so,libavmeta.so : get video duration width and height by using the ffmpeg library
-* libvideometa.lua : using luajit ffi library
+* libvideometa.lua,libavmeta.lua : using luajit ffi library

 ## install openresty
 * Download the newest version:  http://openresty.org/cn/download.html